integrativemicrobiomesciences-lab/integrativemicrobiomesciences-lab.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 ## What we do
 We employ both wet lab and dry lab approaches to answer research questions.
-We analyse large omic datasets to generate novel targeted hypotheses (discovery science) to validate in the lab, and translate towards advancements in biotherapeutic and biotechnological applications.
+We generate and analyse large omic datasets to formulate novel targeted hypotheses (discovery science) to validate in the lab, and translate towards advancements in biotherapeutic and biotechnological applications.

 ## How we do it
 Our lab has expertise in microbial genomics (isolates and microbiomes), integrative multi-omics, and *in vitro* molecular microbiology techniques.<br/>